VasilisAvgoustakis/citizen-quest/README.md

 [AsyncAPI Playground](https://playground.asyncapi.io/) to format the respective specifications in a friendly format.

+## Sentry support

+The server and the clients have support for Sentry.

+The server can take the DSN from the `SENTRY_DSN` environment variable, or through the CLI option `--sentry-dsn`.

+The clients can take the DSN from the `sentry-dsn` query string parameter.

+Both can also get the DSN from the `system.sentry.dsn` configuration key (`config/system.yml`), which can be overriden with the `settings.yml` file.

 ## Debugging tools

 The following keyboard shortcuts are available in the player app if the `game.userModeShortcuts`